shivangp76/sioyek/docs/commands/goto_tab.md

+doc_body:
-Open the list of tabs.
+Opens a searchable list of tabs.